ml-agg08/pgwatch2--enhancements/README.md

 This branch focuses on feature additions and improvements in **pgwatch v3**, including:

 - **Real-time Metrics Fetching & PDF Export (pgwatch v3):**
-  Added a button to fetch the latest data from the database and calculate metrics such as **TPS, QPS, buffer hit ratio**, etc., with an option to download them as a PDF.
+  Added a button to fetch the latest data from the database and calculate metrics such as **TPS, QPS, buffer hit ratio**, etc., with an option to download them as a Json file.
+  Also added a button that compares metrics between two databases and visualises the difference as a chart as well.

 🔗 **[View Arjun's Work](https://github.com/ml-agg08/pgwatch2--enhancements/blob/arjun/README.md)**